The History of the C3 Corvette: Exploring the Iconic American Sports Car’s 15-year Legacy

 The team hoped its radical styling would echo the likes of European sports cars and differentiate the Corvette from other muscle cars of the time.

-Marrying the aggressive design cues of the Mako II with the aesthetic of the previous line of Corvette, the C3 finally arrived with the 1968 model year.
+Marrying the aggressive design cues of the Mako II with the aesthetic of the previous line of Corvette, the C3 finally arrived in the 1968 model year.

 The C3 Corvette boasted a number of engine options.
 Up to six choices were on offer, including two 327-cubic-inch small blocks and four 427-cubic-inch big blocks.